clarionut/Quad_Quantiser/README.md

 - a trigger is received _and_ the quantisation has changed (T&N)
 - a trigger is received _or_ the quantisation has changed (T|N)

-The code is inteded for use in the Arduino IDE (v 2.x) using the Waveshare RP2040 Zero core.
+The code is intended for use in the Arduino IDE (v 2.x) using the Waveshare RP2040 Zero core.
 RP2040_Quantizer6.ino and MAX5715.h should both be in the sketch folder.

 The Kicad schematic and board layout